 Krav Maga is Hebrew for “Contact Combat” and is a form of self-defense founded by Imrich (Imi) Lichtenfeld originally for the benefit of the Israel Defense Forces.
 This self-defense system focuses on sharpening natural instincts and applying them to life-like training scenarios.
-The U.S Military has utilized Krav Maga to train soldiers in a new form of close quarters hand-to-hand combat.
-Law Enforcement uses Krav Maga as a threat-neutralizer.
+The U.S Military has utilized Krav Maga to train soldiers in a new form of close-quarters hand-to-hand combat.
+Law enforcement uses Krav Maga as a threat-neutralizer.
 Civilians learn Krav Maga for optimal self-defense and conditioning.

-This workshop is open to any Texas State faculty or staff who would like to improve their basic self-defense.
+This workshop is open to any Texas State faculty or staff who would like to improve his/her basic self-defense.
 Safety is an ever increasing necessity for individuals to learn, and this workshop provides a free and easy method for learning more efficient ways to protect yourself.

 Please wear athletic clothing and tennis or cross-training shoes.
 Please do not wear jewelry to the course.
 This course will be physically challenging and extremely fun.
 Male participants should wear some type of groin protection if at all possible.

 If you require special accommodations to participate, please call 245.7899 at least 72 hours prior to the event.

 Go to https://ibis.sap.txstate.edu:50001/irj/portal to register on-line and click on the Training and Development tab.
 Locate this workshop in the Course Catalog under Personal Effectiveness